dynamsoft-docs/document-normalizer-docs/programming/javascript/user-guide.md

             normalizer.onQuadDetected = (results, sourceImage) => {
               console.log(results);
             };

-            document.getElementById('confirmQuadForNormalization').addEventListener("click", () => {
+            // Pause the video and selecting, editing a quad when the button is clicked. document.getElementById('confirmQuadForNormalization').addEventListener("click", () => {
               normalizer.confirmQuadForNormalization();
             })

-            document.getElementById('normalizeWithConfirmedQuad').addEventListener("click", async () => {
+            // Normalize with the confirmed quad when the button is clicked. document.getElementById('normalizeWithConfirmedQuad').addEventListener("click", async () => {
               try {
                 const res = await normalizer.normalizeWithConfirmedQuad();